TechnicallyWeb3/vhsm/FIDO2-QUICKSTART.md

 - Browser says "SecurityError"

 **Solutions**:
-1. Check Yubikey is plugged in firmly
-2. Try different USB port
+1. **For security keys**: Check device is plugged in firmly, try different USB port
+2. **For Windows Hello**: Ensure it's set up in Windows Settings → Accounts → Sign-in options
+3. **For mobile**: Ensure your phone has biometric authentication enabled
-3. Close other apps using Yubikey (YubiKey Manager, etc.)
+4. Close other apps using the authenticator
-4. Try different browser (Chrome/Edge recommended)
+5. Try different browser (Chrome/Edge recommended)
-5. Restart browser
+6. Restart browser

 ### Port 8765 already in use